 Most business process modeling approaches show what can possibly happen in a process:

 While there is value in such "algorithmic" descriptions, for many purposes you would be better suited with some examples of what actually happens.

 To paraphrase requirements engineering expert Peter Hruschka:

-"Three good examples are better than a bad abstraction."
+“Sometimes three good examples are more helpful to understand the requirements than a bad abstraction.” translated from

 Domain Storytelling helps you to find meaningful examples of what actually happens in a business process.
 Maybe you noticed that the visual language does not contain any symbols for cases, exceptions and parallelism.

 Instead, the context of a Domain Story is defined with assumptions:

 “Let’s assume the customer calls.
 How do you take her reservation?”